benjcunningham/benjcunningham.github.io/_posts/2020-12-15-five-books-i-read-this-year.md

 I read this on a plane back from Seoul, right before COVID-19 lockdowns started in NYC.
-One of my biggest struggles (and, later on, successes!) this year was overcoming the severe work anxiety I've sufferend from since graduation.
+One of my biggest struggles (and, later on, successes!) this year was overcoming the severe work anxiety I've suffered from since graduation.
 Jenny's books was a gentle, but very compelling, reminder of the many perspectives I can take on life that don't revolve around success and failure at work.